MostafaOsmanFathi/Java-Problem-Solving/README.md

 # Problem Solving Repository

 Welcome to my Problem Solving Repository!
-This repo is dedicated to solving problems from the LeetCode problem set, particularly focusing on the Level 1 challenges curated by [Mohamed Ayman](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master).
+This repository is focused on tackling challenges from the LeetCode problem set, specifically those curated by [Mohamed Ayman](https://github.com/cs-MohamedAyman)
+You can find the problems in the   [Problem Set](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master).

 ## Table of Content that i have solved from mohamed ayman repository
 - [LeetCode Level one phase 1](https://github.com/cs-MohamedAyman/Problem-Solving-Training/blob/master/level-1/leetcode/array-1.md)